YupingLu/revised_admin_cleanup_datasets/README.md

 revised_admin_cleanup_datasets
 ==============================

-Revised admin_cleanup_datasets.py for dataset deletion in Galaxy.
+I revised admin_cleanup_datasets.py written by Lance Parsons (lparsons@princeton.edu) for dataset deletion in Galaxy.

+The original script does not work in my old version Galaxy instance.
+I also delete the smtp email sending function.